Pinoccio/docs/carlo.md

 #### Return values

-a json oblect with confirmation.
+A json oblect with confirmation.

 ```sh